Fall Fest 2025

 Join the cast and crew for a meet-and-greet immediately after the performance.

-Tickets can be bought online or at Thresher Shop in Schultz Student Center, Mon.-Fri., 8 a.m.-5 p.m.; or at the door starting one hour before each performance and subject to availability.
+Tickets can be purchased online; at the Thresher Shop in Schultz Student Center, Mon.–Fri., 8 a.m.–5 p.m.; or at the door starting one hour before each performance (subject to availability).

 SPONSORS

-A thank-you to our Fall Festival and Taste of Newton sponsors.
+Thank You to our Fall Festival and Taste of Newton sponsors!

 Each year, Bethel appreciates the support of Fall Festival and Taste of Newton sponsors, hosts, performers and exhibitors.
 Donations from sponsors support the fair on campus and also go toward Bethel’s share of expenses as it cooperates with the Newton Area Chamber of Commerce to put on Taste of Newton.
 Some exhibitors donate their proceeds.
 Some entertainers donate their time.
 Look for signs thanking our donors at the Fall Fest fair on Saturday, and offer an additional thank you to them when you have the opportunity.